Balance of Power (play-by-mail game)

-Balance of Power (or BOP) was a closed-ended play by mail wargame.
+Balance of Power (or BOP) is a closed-end and mixed-moderated play by mail (PBM) wargame.
 It was published by Jolly Goblin Games in Canada and Whitegold Games in the United Kingdom.
 Twenty players competed in this moderately complicated game to control a third of the game map.
 Technology was pre-World War I era.
 The game received generally positive reviews in various publications in the 1980s.

 Development

 Balance of Power was a closed-ended wargame.
 It was designed by Tundra Games of Canada.
 In a 1987 issue of Gaming Universal, Tundra Games stated that it was looking for a buyer for the game.
 In 1989, it was published by Jolly Goblin Games of Canada.
 Whitegold Games ran the game in the United Kingdom and it was briefly licensed in Australia.
 In a 1992 issue of Paper Mayhem, Yellowseed Games of Canada announced that it was becoming a game licensee, reintroducing it to North America.